artist, author, producer and director

 Alongside the exhibition “Road of Light and Hope”, Ito embarked on the academic lecture circuit starting at renowned academic institutions such as the University of Chicago.
 This exhibition & screening series along with lecture events will visit many more cities around the globe to show the links in the cultural origins of East and West along —and transcending— the Silk Road, presenting invaluable examples and inspirations for the unity and solidarity of mankind.

-A film project under the same title is also being produced, which will present some of the evidence for the links between ancient art & cultures as well as philosophical/religious teachings spanning the Silk Road from Rome to Nara across the Eurasian continent for more than twenty centuries.
+A (feature-length) film project under the same title is also being produced for the mass communications sector, which will present some of the evidence for the links between ancient art & cultures as well as philosophical/religious teachings spanning the Silk Road from Rome to Nara across the Eurasian continent for more than twenty centuries.
+It is scheduled to be completed by the 2020 Tokyo Olympics.

 🔸Signs of the Intangible